 An example of a button with a focus state applied on wise.com

-1. Skip to content links
+1. Use skip to content links

 When you navigate on a keyboard you will see that certain things can get monotonous — one of these is tabbing through your navigation area at the top of each web page.
 In order to bypass this, it’s very useful to have a ‘Skip to main content’ link.
 This link can then help you skip through repeating all site navigation over and over again.